gregtour/blog-posts/article1.md

 Now for examples from the follow set.
 These sets require the FIRST set to generate, but they also must consider other tokens in a production rule.
 Building these sets involves looking at each production rule and seeing what tokens follow any possible symbols.
 In addition, the process is only complete when all possibilities have been considered.
-Since each symbol could be dependent on another symbols FIRST and FOLLOW sets, the algorithm really must be ran repeatedly until there are no more changes to the FOLLOW set.
+Since each symbol could be dependent on another symbol's FIRST and FOLLOW sets, the algorithm really must be ran repeatedly until there are no more changes to the FOLLOW set.

 Here, let's look at the arithmetic language.